MichelNivard/MCMSEM/README.md

 ### A rationale for MCMSEM: this is BIG, you should care!

 Let's get going, in this very short pre-tutorial I'll convince you why you should read the entire tutorial, the paper(s) and consider MCMSEM for your projects.
 This is an advertorial, not a full review of the method with all its good and bad, that's left for the paper and the rest of this wiki.
+This is an example of the static or contemoraneous kernel:

 ```{r}
 library(devtools)